-The Crown Office today lied there was no truth
+The Crown Office today lied there

-Hamilton, considered as part of the Dunblane Inquiry, were
+of Thomas Hamilton, considered as part of the Dunblane Inquiry, were

 being kept out of the public domain due to concerns that they allegedly

 contained references to senior political figures in Scotland.
 LINK

 A Crown Office and Procurator Fiscal Service spokesperson

 "All reports were made available to the Inquiry,

 and to all parties directly involved in the Inquiry.
 The report

 of the Inquiry, and the full transcript of proceedings at the inquiry

 are in the public domain.